Heongilee/TestProj_ComputerVisionProgramming/README.md

 ### IDE :
 * VScode

-The end of the road : Practicing about Computer Vision Programming.
+The end of the road : Practicing about computer vision programming.